 - Reduce your carbon footprint

-- Become less reliant on oil, propane
+- Become less reliant on oil, propane and electricity

 - Become less affected by rising utility prices

 - In-Floor Heating

 A geothermal system uses the energy of the sun, stored in the earth, to keep you in comfort all year round.
 Even in the winter, when a blanket of snow covers the ground, the earth's temperature remains approximately 10°C (50°F) at only six feet below the surface.
 This means that you have a steady supply of heat to keep you in comfort, even in the depths of the coldest winter.